Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 Benefits of squatting

-Asian squat also helps the process of blood circulation to the heart better, faster when the glutes, abdomen, and thighs are squeezed.
+Asian squat also helps the process of blood circulation to the heart better and faster when the glutes, abdomen, and thighs are squeezed.

-Squatting contributes to easy secretion, supports the body to detox effectively, and is beneficial for the digestive system (but not quat for a long time).
+Squatting contributes to easy secretion, supports the body to detox effectively, and is beneficial for the digestive system (but not squatting for a long time).

-Some recent findings, Asian squat can strengthen the body, reduce the risk of high blood pressure, and reduce cholesterol.
+Some recent findings: an Asian squat can strengthen the body, reduce the risk of high blood pressure, and reduce cholesterol.

 The harm of squatting

-Some people believe that squatting affects the knee and kneecap when most of the bodyweight put into these joints.
+Some people believe that squatting affects the knee and kneecap because most body weight is put into these joints.

-If the squatting takes long, the people will have numb legs.
+If the squatting takes too long, the people will have numb legs.
 When standing up, they will be dizzy.
-And, some people experience back pain from long Asian squats.
+Also, some people experience back pain from long Asian squats.

-For pregnant women, some opinions say that they should not be squatting for long because it can cause abdominal pain, stomach cramps.
+For pregnant women, some opinions say that they should not be squatting for long because it can cause abdominal pain and stomach cramps.

-When squatting, the body force exerts on the knee, muscles, and femur increase 7-8 times.
-Meanwhile, walking is only half of your body weight, and when climbing stairs, the load on the knee increases 3 -4 compared to the force when standing.
+When squatting, the body force exerted on the knee, muscles, and femur increases 7-8 times.
+Meanwhile, walking is only half of your body weight, and when climbing stairs, the load on the knee increases by 3 -4 compared to the force when standing.

 How to do squat at home

-If squatting accurately and not for too long, it will bring positive benefits for people who often practice Asian squat.
-As the result, a lot of yoga athletes practice the squatting movement.
+If squatting accurately and not for too long, it will bring positive benefits for people who often practice the Asian squat.
+As a result, a lot of yoga athletes practice the squatting movement.

 asian squat